ankur51206/agrocd-template/README.md

 - DNS access to map domain with agrocd.
 - SSL certificate.
 (Here we can use letsencrypt as well with Kubernetes cert manager.)

- After creating necessory menifests for ingress and cert manager, we will be able to route requests to domain name.
+ After creating necessary manifests for ingress and cert manager, we will be able to route requests to domain names.

  To use this repository as sample deployment: